History of our club

 The first recorded regatta at Hereford took place in 1859 and the first Hereford City Regatta was run in 1886 and in those days it also included a swimming gala.

-Our records show that there have been 30 people elected to the honoured position of Club President since its formation; Jim Williams is the current holder of the post.
-We have numerous club members who've been the club for over 40 years and many have served on the club committee for many years.
-The current Captain, Jason Lee, is the 58th to hold that position.
+Our records show that there have been more than 30 people elected to the honoured position of Club President since its formation; We have numerous club members who've been the club for over 40 years and many have served on the club committee for many years.
+There have been around 60 members to hold the position of Club Captain.

 The largest of our boathouses - the eights boathouse - was built in 1955, with the present day Clubhouse being opened in 1958.
 The original clubhouse may still be seen in many of the photographs on display in the Club.